IvanUkhov/blog/_drafts/2020-02-03-net-promoter.md

 Having defined the model, the posterior distribution can now be obtained by means of Markov chain Monte Carlo sampling.
-This procedure is standard and can be performed using, for instance, Stan or a higher-level package, such as [`brms`], which is what is exemplified in the section on implementation.
+This procedure is standard and can be performed using, for instance, Stan or a higher-level package, such as [`brms`], which is what is exemplified in the Implementation section.
 The result is a collection of draws of the parameters from the posterior distribution.
 For each draw of the parameters, a draw of the net promoter score can be computed using the following formula:

 $$
 s_i = 100 \times (\theta^p_i - \theta^d_i) \tag{6}